Nalipp/Stat-su/README.md

   xfix timeslip update in summary by reloading all timeslips on summary page load

+  xmove Icons svg into seperate file

   /-- current

-  move Icons svg into seperate file organize files into folders
+  needs a transistion delay to prevent too many archive requests all at once
+  1. make an animation that takes over the entire screen for a specifed amount of time
+  2. move the animation into style-utils that can be called from anywhere in the project
+  3. implement a button on the summary page that runs the animation on click

   /-- current

+  organize files into folders

+  click on icon wrapper not on icon

   hamburger drop down to user page